xcollantes/git-hooks/docs/ENCRYPTION_HOOKS.md

 This repository includes secure Git hooks for automatically encrypting sensitive files before commits and decrypting them after pull/merge operations.

+**NOTE**: The hooks will all run as long a they are in the `.git/hooks` directory.
+To exclude a hook, remove it to the `hooks` directory.
+To skip all hooks, use `git commit --no-verify -m "COMMIT MESSAGE"` flag.

 ## Security Features

 The encryption hooks use GPG (GNU Privacy Guard) with the most secure